Content Ops at Scale: A Framework for B2B SEO That Actually Works

 - Use tools like Ahrefs, SEMrush, or Google Search Console to find keyword opportunities

-- Interview your sales and CS teams — what questions do prospects and customers actually ask?
+- Interview your sales and CS teams.
+What questions do prospects and customers actually ask?
+This is the most underused keyword research method.

 - Prioritize based on a score that weighs search volume, keyword difficulty, business relevance, and conversion potential